Skip to main content

 This article is a clause-by-clause read of the verbatim certification statement, a side-by-side comparison with the three other major health-professions application services, and a practical guide for what each clause actually means when you sit down to write your CASPA personal statement.

-There are four distinct things this paragraph does.
+There are three distinct things this paragraph does.
 Each one has implications for what you can and cannot do.

 Clause 1: The certification is affirmative and unconditional